ayngaranthavanesan/ayngaranthavanesan.github.io/_pages/about.md

 I’m broadly interested in quantum gravity and theoretical cosmology, particularly as applied to the Wavefunction of the Universe, though I have additional interests beyond cosmology in a range of fields.

 Here you can find more information about my research and outreach activities by clicking on the buttons above.
 You can also follow me through [Instagram: @ayngs_2508](https://www.instagram.com/ayngs_2508) and [X: @AGNPhysics]((https://x.com/AGNPhysics)).
-Feel free to also contact him via [email: at735@cantab.ac.uk](mailto:at735@cantab.ac.uk).
+Feel free to [email me](mailto:at735@cantab.ac.uk) with any questions!